allclients2/amzn_music_downloader/README.md

 ```

 > [!NOTE]
-> For education purposes only.
+> For educational purposes only.
 You are responsible for complying with Amazon
 > Music's terms and your local laws.

 Built and tested on **Windows 11 (25H2)** and **macOS Tahoe (26.4.1)** with